WildWomble/elementor-restaurant-menu/README.md

 On click it will open other info about the product such as Ingredients and Nutrition Facts.
 On Mobile it will display this info as a full screen popup which disappears on tap/click.

-Made it as a learning experience, i do not plan to fix bugs or errors in a fast manner.
+Made it as a learning experience.

 Simply install it, activate and within the Elementor Live builder, search for Restaurant Menu.